Information Design With Large Language Models: Framing-Only Optimization

 \subsection{Optimizing Framing in a Continuous Space}

-We turn to the continuous framing space with a convex belief space $B = \{\ell(c): c\in C\} \subseteq \Delta(\Omega)$.
-In the most optimistic case, the sender can use framing to induce \emph{any} belief in the simplex: $B = \Delta(\Omega)$.
-This means that the framing space $C$ is no longer a parameter, and the instance size is completely defined in terms of $|\Omega|$, $|\A|$, and $|\Ss|$.
+We turn to the continuous framing space with a convex belief space $B = \{\ell(c): c\in C\} \subseteq \Delta(\Omega)$ and consider directly optimizing in this space.
+In the most optimistic case, the sender can use framing to induce \emph{any} receiver prior belief in the entire probability simplex: $B = \Delta(\Omega)$.
+This means that the framing space $C$ is no longer a parameter, and the instance size is completely determined by $|\Omega|$, $|\A|$, and $|\Ss|$.
+We will show that the continuous framing-only optimization problem is bi-directional equivalent to a classic problem in algorithmic game theory, \emph{Bayesian Stackelberg game}, but unfortunately the problem is NP-hard, even when $B = \Delta(\Omega)$.

-Unfortunately, we show that even in the optimistic setting of $B = \Delta(\Omega)$, selecting the optimal framing is NP-Hard (in the parameter $|\Omega|$).
-Since the sender utility given any belief can be efficiently computed (as discussed above), we formally prove the hardness for algorithms that receive as input the instance parameters $(u, v, \mu_0, \pi)$ and must return the sender utility under an optimal induced belief $\mu_c^*$.
-This can be formally stated as follows:
+Formally, we directly optimize in the prior belief space $B = \Delta(\Omega)$.
+For any framing-induced receiver prior belief $\mu_c \in B$, let $U_\pi(\mu_c) = U(c, \pi)$ be the expected utility of sender, with fixed signaling scheme $\pi$.
+The framing-only optimization problem is to find an optimal $\mu^*_c \in B$ to solve:

-We now connect the problem of optimizing framing under a fixed signaling scheme to a classic problem in algorithmic game theory, \emph{Bayesian Stackelberg game} (Definition~\ref{definition:bsg}).
-We then show in Proposition~\ref{prop:framing_to_bsg_reduction} that our optimal framing problem can be converted to finding the equilibrium of this game. \begin{definition}[Bayesian Stackelberg game] A \emph{Bayesian Stackelberg Game (BSG)} consists of a leader with action space $\mathcal{A}_{\ell}$ and a follower with action space $\mathcal{A}_{f}$ and unknown type $\theta$ drawn from a known distribution $P \in \Delta({\Theta})$.
-With type-dependent leader utility $u_{\ell}(a_{\ell}, a_{f}, \theta)$ and follower utility $u^{\theta}_{f}(a_{\ell}, a_f)$, the leader commits to a mixed strategy $x \in \Delta(\A_\ell)$, and the receiver will best respond.
-The leader's optimal (equilibrium) utility is given by:
+We now connect the framing-only optimization problem to a classic problem in algorithmic game theory, \emph{Bayesian Stackelberg game} (Definition~\ref{definition:bsg}).
+We then show in Proposition~\ref{prop:framing_to_bsg_reduction} that our framing-only optimization problem can be converted to finding the equilibrium of this game. \begin{definition}[Bayesian Stackelberg game] A \emph{Bayesian Stackelberg Game (BSG)} consists of a leader with action space $\mathcal{A}_{\ell}$ and a follower with action space $\mathcal{A}_{f}$ and private type $\theta$ drawn from a known distribution $P \in \Delta({\Theta})$, and type-dependent leader utility $u_{\ell}(a_{\ell}, a_{f}, \theta)$ and follower utility $u^{\theta}_{f}(a_{\ell}, a_f)$.
+The leader commits to a mixed strategy $x \in \Delta(\A_\ell)$, and the follower best responds.
+The leader's optimal (Stackelberg equilibrium) utility is given by:

 \end{definition}